jjkaydot/KILL-MICROSOFT-EDGE/README.md

 # WARING
-microsoft edge and webview2 and other stuff will not work
+microsoft edge and webview2 and other stuff will not work so if you run it and want to use a app like visual studio you either have to fix it or reinstall windows